{{breadcrumb}}

 Frequently Asked Questions (FAQ's)

 "Non-Resident" is a person who is not Resident in India.
-The residential status of an individual in a given year determines whether the individual is Resident or Non-Resident for that given year.Thus, the residential status of an individual needs to be determined every year.
+The residential status of an individual in a given year determines whether the individual is a Resident or Non-Resident for that given year.Thus, the residential status of an individual needs to be determined every year.
 For more details, read.

 You are considered as "Resident in India" for a financial year if you stayed in India -